henriknorberg/serial-commands/README.md

 serial-commands
 =================
-Async serial queue for commands.
+Async serial queue for commands for node.js.

 ```javascript